 Flowering – March

-Its leaves are original and elegant, and it is also used for its medicinal properties, especially in the field of cosmetics.
+Not a demanding plant at any time during the year. leaves are original and elegant.
+It is also used for its medicinal properties, especially in the field of cosmetics.

 Where should your aloe vera be placed?